 A successful learning journey begins with goals.
 Goals, especially challenging ones, are most likely to motivate you to persevere and reach the finish line.
 When setting goals, you should ask yourself a crucial question: What do I want to accomplish, and what goal will help me get there?

-Knowing precisely what, when, and why she wants to accomplish something can keep her motivated.
+Knowing precisely what, when, and why you want to accomplish something can keep you motivated.
 And, specific goals are easier to evaluate compared to more general ones.

-Now, you try it, use the same formula: I will [insert how and what you will do] in/by [insert time], because [insert reason].
+Now, you try it, use this formula: I will [insert how and what you will do] in/by [insert time], because [insert reason].

 2. Make a plan